AADI-Systems/AADI/docs/PRODUCT.md

 The goal is:

-> Build a product people are willing to open every day before important decisions.
+> Build a product people are willing to open before important decisions.

 ---